sqlitebrowser/sqlitebrowser/README.md

 create, design, and edit database files compatible with SQLite.

 DB4S is for users and developers who want to create, search, and edit databases.
-DB4S uses a familiar spreadsheet-like interface, and complicated SQL commands do not have to be learned.
+DB4S uses a familiar spreadsheet-like interface, so complicated SQL commands do not have to be learned.

 Controls and wizards are available for users to: